The Harrow-Hassidim-Lloyd algorithm with qutrits: Introduction

 \section{Introduction}

 The Harrow-Hassidim-Lloyd (HHL) algorithm \cite{HHL_original} is a quantum algorithm designed to solve systems of linear equations of the form $A\vec{x} = \vec{b}$, where $A$ is a matrix of dimension $N \cross N$, while $\vec{x}$ and $\vec{b}$ are vectors of dimension $N \cross 1$.
 HHL finds an approximation to $\ket{x} = A^{-1}\ket{b}$, where $\ket{b}$ is a suitably encoded version of $\vec{b}$.
 It is one of the few quantum algorithms that, in principle, promises an exponential advantage in system size.
 It has numerous applications in a wide variety of problems, such as portfolio optimization \cite{appli-portfolio_opt}, security against cyberattacks on a quantum computer \cite{appli-cyber_attack}, fluid dynamics \cite{appli-fluid_dynamics}, power flow \cite{appli-powerflow}, and solving the Poisson equation \cite{appli-poisson}.
-Recently, it was identified that HHL can be used to solve chemistry problems \cite{adaptHHL,psiHHL,appli-eigstate_prep} in addition to the existing variational quantum eigensolver (VQE) \cite{peruzzo2014variational} and quantum phase estimation (QPE) \cite{chem-qpe} methods for quantum chemical applications.
-Quantum chemistry is identified to be one of the killer applications of quantum computing, and the analysis by the authors of Reference \cite{psiHHL,pbt} show that $\kappa$ (condition number of $A$) and $s$ (the number of non-zero entries in the row with the maximum number of non-zero entries) scaling are favorable (polylogarithmic in number of spin orbitals) within the limited molecules they consider.
+Recently, it was identified that HHL can be used to solve chemistry problems \cite{adaptHHL,psiHHL,appli-eigstate_prep} in addition to the existing variational quantum eigensolver (VQE) \cite{peruzzo2014variational} and quantum phase estimation (QPE) \cite{chem-qpe} methods.
+Quantum chemistry is identified to be one of the killer applications of quantum computing, and the analysis by the authors of References \cite{psiHHL,pbt} show that $\kappa$ and $s$, which refer to condition number of $A$ and the number of non-zero entries in the row with the maximum number of non-zero entries respectively, scale favorably (polylogarithmic in number of spin orbitals) within the limited molecules they consider.
 Furthermore, the system size, that is, the size of the A matrix itself, scales polynomially in the number of spin orbitals.
-Therefore, one can expect a polynomial advantage with HHL applied to chemistry.
+Therefore, one can expect an advantage with HHL applied to chemistry.